An Analysis of the Security, Usability, and Automation Capabilities of Password Update Processes on Top-Ranked Websites: Method

-We detail our methodology for analyzing password change and reset implementations across top-ranked websites.
-Using newly created accounts, we examined both processes.
-Finally, we address ethical considerations and study limitations.
+Next, we describe our methodology for analyzing password change and reset implementations using new accounts.
+Finally, we discuss study limitations and ethics.
+Our dataset and protocol are available in our replication package~\cite{krause-26-pw-change-artifact}.

-\paragraph{Positionality Statement} To contextualize our methodology, we outline the research team behind this systematic mixed-methods analysis.
-Five security and privacy researchers conducted the study, combining qualitative and quantitative approaches while drawing on external references.
-The team included experts in user authentication systems (passwords, password managers, alternatives) with expertise in exploratory research, qualitative analysis, and cybersecurity.
-Members ranged from junior researchers to full professors with more than ten years of experience in usable security, all holding advanced computer science degrees.
-While researcher perspectives inherently shape design and interpretation, results should be considered contextually informed rather than purely objective.